-Akron Hospitals Community Health Needs Assessment: The goal of this 3-year project is to conduct a community health needs assessment and develop facility-specific implementation plans for hospitals in the Akron Children's Hospital system, Akron General Hospital system, and the Summa Health System that conform to new IRS regulations mandated by the Affordable Care Act.
-I am the principal investigator on this project with Assistant Dean Skenkovich and Dr. Beaird.
+Akron Hospitals Community Health Needs Assessment: The goal of this 3-year project is to conduct a community health needs assessment and develop facility-specific implementation plans for hospitals in the Akron Children's Hospital system, Akron General Health System, and the Summa Health System that conform to new IRS regulations mandated by the Affordable Care Act.
+I am the principal investigator on this project am am working with Assistant Dean Skenkovich and Dr. Beaird.

-- Characteristics of Women Who Access Emergency Contraception in Northeast Ohio: This is a secondary data analysis project using existing patient visit data from the Northeast Ohio Family Planing Program (see above).
+- Characteristics of Women Who Utilize Emergency Contraception in Northeast Ohio: This is a secondary data analysis project using existing patient visit data from the Northeast Ohio Family Planing Program.
 The analysis will be used to develop an intervention for women who frequently access emergency contraception and/or who use emergency contraception as a primary means of birth control.
-I am the principal investigator on this project and am working with Drs.
-Zullo and Cheruvu.
+I am the principal investigator on this project and am working with Dr. Cheruvu.

 HPM 53003 Health Care Systems: In this master's-level course, students will examine the conceptual basis for the US health care system; its historical origins; the structures, resources, and processes of care; how quality and costs are supported and constrained; and the impact of recent legislation.
 This course is a requirement for students pursing an MPH in Health Policy & Management.
 It can also be an elective for other master's degree students (obtain faculty advisor approval before enrolling).
 Doctoral students may take this course (with advisor approval) and will complete additional assignments.